Dutch exam training for the AKV-exam – doctors, pharmacists, psychologists

 - know what is expected in writing up the doctor-patient interview, and have practised doing so.

-The exam course consists of 8 lessons of three hours each, each following the pattern: one hour with the teacher, one hour of obligatory private study, followed by a final hour with the teacher.
+The exam course consists of 7 lessons of 2,5 contact hours each.
 Each of the four exam components are dealt with and practised in a focused way, partly as a class and partly in groups of two or three.

 The teacher will provide copies of the teaching materials during the lessons.

-This Dutch exam training for the AKV exam consists of 8 sessions at Babel in Utrecht.
+This Dutch exam training for the AKV exam consists of 7 sessions at Babel in Utrecht, Rotterdam or Eindhoven.
 The advised self-study load is approximately 5 hours per lesson.

 - The language of instruction is Dutch.